St. Benedict was born c. 480 CE, Nursia [Italy]

 What might stability, conversion and obedience mean to you?

-How does a rhythm of prayer both communal and personal carry you?
+How does a rhythm of prayer – both communal and personal – carry you in your life?